opulencephp/docs/console-workflow.md

 <h2 id="workflow">Workflow</h2>
 1. User types `php apex foo bar --baz=blah`
 2. `apex` bash script loads `bootstrap/console/start.php`, which instantiates an `Application` object
-3. Various configs are read, and [bootstrappers](bootstrappers) are registered using `BootstrapperIO`
+3. Various configs are read, and [bootstrappers](bootstrappers) are registered
 4. [Pre-start tasks](application#pre-start-tasks) are run
   1. Bootstrappers' bindings are registered by the bootstrapper `Dispatcher`
   2. Bootstrappers are run by the bootstrapper `Dispatcher`